Skip to main content

 A large hailstone (Source: National Severe Storms Laboratory (NSSL) Collection [Public domain] via Wikimedia Commons).

 Ice pellets form when there is a layer of warm air between two layers of cold air.
 Snowflakes form in the cold top layer.
-Then they melt a bit as they fall through the warmer layer.
+They melt a bit as they fall through the warmer layer.
 Then they freeze again when they pass through the lower layer and hit the ground.

 References